flavio20002/typst-orange-template/README.md

   change the page format.
 - `copyright`: Details about the copyright or
   `none`.
+- `lowercase-references`: True to have references in lowercase (Eg. table 1.1)

 The function also accepts a single, positional argument for the body of the book.